garetht/amanar/README.md

 ## Developing: Regenerating Bindata

-We compile the JSON Schema for the Amanar configuration into the Go binary for convenience.
+We compile the JSON Schema for the Amanar configuration into the Go binary for convenience using `go-bindata` (`brew install go-bindata`)

 To regenerate this file when the data is updated, run `go generate`.